 Durango to Santa Fe

 Spend this morning however you like, in the adventure sport capital of Colorado!
 There are optional horseback riding or white water rafting trips for those who want to try something a little different.
-We’ll say farewell to Durango after lunchtime and drive to Santa Fe.
+We’ll say farewell to Durango after lunch and drive to Santa Fe.
 On our arrival we’ll check into our accommodation and get comfortable, then enjoy some free time.
 One of the oldest sites in the United States, Santa Fe was settled by the Spanish in the 15th century.
 The look hasn’t changed much in parts of the old city either; the area features pueblo adobe architecture that dates back to the time when Navajo Native Americans co-existed in the city with the Spanish.
 Tonight you’re free to visit a quirky interactive art space, Meow Wolf, brought to you by Game of Thrones creator, George RR Martin.

 Santa Fe to Amarillo

-This morning we have a couple of hours to explore Santa Fe, the oldest state capital in the USA, before we re-join the historic Route 66 heading for Santa Rosa.
-We’ll pass through Tucumcari and get a photo with the famous Blue Swallow Motel, known for its unique neon sign.
-Shortly after we’ll pass into Texas with a time zone change, as well as a distinct change in feel - everything is bigger here!
+This morning we have a couple of hours to explore Santa Fe, the oldest state capital in the USA, before we re-join the historic Route 66!
+We head for Santa Rosa, where you’ll spot plenty of vintage diners and motels.
+We’ll grab a photo at the half way point of Route 66 and this afternoon we’ll pass into Texas with a time zone change, as well as a distinct change in feel - everything is bigger here!
 We’ll make a stop at Cadillac Ranch, a quirky art installation serving as a tribute to the ‘Golden Age’ of American automobiles.
-We’ll arrive at our accommodation in Amarillo and get checked in and comfortable.
-Tonight you can try and take on the famous 72-ounce (2kg) Steak Challenge at Big Texan Steak Ranch - if you finish it in under one hour, it’s free!
+After we get to our accommodation in Amarillo, we’ll make our way to the Big Texan Steak Ranch.
+Here you can take on the 72-ounce (2kg) Steak Challenge – if you finish it in under one hour, it’s free!

 Amarillo to Fort Worth